maximax579/maximax579.github.io/README.md

 ﻿# Grafik website

 Grafik is a simple program that lets you visualise even the most complicated polynomial functions on your computer screen.
-This  website is dedicated to project "Grafik".
+This  website is dedicated to the "Grafik" project.

 ## Technologies